alikauc/alikauc/README.md

 - 🌀 Quantum Reservoir Computing with **coupled Kerr nonlinear oscillators**
 - 📊 Investigating **entanglement advantages** in temporal data prediction
 - 🔍 Systematic Hyperparameter optimization for quantum simulations
-- ⚡ Energy-efficient computation at the intersection of **AI & quantum optics**
+- ⚡ Energy-efficient computation at the intersection of **AI & quantum**

 ---